 Since 2007 Martin Hoybye has co-directed the label ‘Songcrafter Music,’ which releases Nordic songwriting talent.

-It is a company based on a socially and culturally sustainable philosophy of reinvesting all profits in supporting new and emerging artists whose art is assessed purely on the quality of the craft.
+Songcrafter is a company based on a sustainability philosophy of reinvesting all profits in supporting new and emerging artists whose art is assessed purely on the quality of the craft.

 ‘In March of 2018 I witnessed effects of climate change in Cape Town, South Africa, after years of drought leading to the current water crisis.
-I believe it offered a glimpse into what the future might look like in other places of the world,’ he says.
+I believe it offered a glimpse into what the future may look like in other places,’ he says.

 The study will add to the conversation of how we across cultures, disciplines and borders can come up with creative responses to the repercussions that rapid climate change brings.

-‘I feel compelled to do this work, to go out there and listen.
-Just as I will continue to write songs about this the fiercest challenge of our time’ he says.
+‘I feel compelled to do this work, to go out there and listen and help people tell their stories.
+This is the challenge of our time, and I will continue to write songs about it until there is nothing more to say’

 One of the points Martin constantly works to make come across is that many of our perceived infinite resources are, in fact, finite.